PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 `askgit export monitoring/askgit-commits-stats-db.sqlite3 -e commits -e "select * from commits" -e stats -e "select * from stats"` (TODO: fix this with updated syntax from latest `askgit` version)

 SQLite is very well supported by many tools, so once you have an SQLite database there are lots of tools you can use to further process the data.
-I used `pgloader` (with the [appropriate config (TODO)]()) to load the data into Postgres so we will be able to query it from Grafana.
+I used `pgloader` (with the [appropriate config](https://github.com/benjvi/measuring-patching-cadence/blob/main/askgit-sqlite-to-postgres.txt) to load the data into Postgres so we will be able to query it from Grafana.
 This config will need to be customized with the details of your postgres server.
 Then, to load the data based on that config you need to run:

-`(TODO)`
+`pgloader askgit-sqlite-to-postgres.txt`

 I also created a Kubernetes `CronJob` you can run to continually load the latest data from your repo (make sure you update it to point at your repo!).